Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: System Description and Metrics

 \subsection{Workload Assumptions}

-\revrev{We focus on a single region within the service area of a content delivery application.
+}{{\bf Workload Assumptions:}} \revrev{We focus on a single region within the service area of a content delivery application.
 The baseline design that we consider does not use dynamic cache instantiation, instead using a permanently allocated (``always-on'') cache for this region.
 Of interest is the potential benefit from use of dynamic cache instantiation.
-In Section~\ref{workloadassumptions}, we describe our assumptions regarding the workload of content requests, while Sections~\ref{cachepolicies} and~\ref{metrics} describe the cache policies and system cost/performance metrics we consider, respectively.}{We focus on a single region within the service area of a content delivery application, or a cache location to which a subset of geographically distributed clients are directed~\cite{ChST15}.} \revrev{We}{For this cache location, we} consider a time period of duration $T$ (for example, one day), over which the total \revrev{}{(aggregated over all objects)} content request rate $\lambda(t)$ varies.
-We assume that these variations are predictable (for example, based on prior days), and so for any desired cache instantiation duration $D < T$, it would be possible to identify in advance the interval of duration $D$ with the highest average request rate over all intervals of duration $D$ within the time period.
+In Section~\ref{workloadassumptions}, we describe our assumptions regarding the workload of content requests, while Sections~\ref{cachepolicies} and~\ref{metrics} describe the cache policies and system cost/performance metrics we consider, respectively.}{We focus on a single region within the service area of a content delivery application, or a cache location to which a subset of geographically distributed clients are directed~\cite{ChST15}.} \revrev{We}{For this cache location, we} consider a time period of duration $T$ \revthree{(for example, one day),}{(e.g., one day),} over which the total \revrev{}{(aggregated over all objects)} content request rate $\lambda(t)$ varies.
+We assume that these variations are predictable \revthree{(for example, based on prior days),}{(e.g., based on prior days),} and so for any desired cache instantiation duration $D < T$, it would be possible to identify in advance the interval of duration $D$ with the highest average request rate over all intervals of duration $D$ within the time period.

-Short-term temporal locality, non-stationary object popularities, and high rates of new content creation make dynamic cache instantiation potentially more promising, since they reduce the value of old cache contents.
-A conservative estimate of the benefits of dynamic cache instantiation can be achieved by assuming a fixed set of objects with stationary object popularities, and with requests following the independent reference model.
-We denote the number of objects by $N$, and index the objects such that $p_i \geq p_{i+1}$ for $1 \leq i < N$, where $p_i$ denotes the probability that a request is for object $i$.
+Short-term temporal locality, non-stationary object popularities, and high rates of new content creation make dynamic cache instantiation potentially more promising, since they reduce the value of old cache contents. \revthree{A}{Here, we provide a} conservative estimate of the benefits of dynamic cache \revthree{instantiation can be achieved by}{instantiation,} assuming a fixed set of objects with stationary object popularities, and with requests following the independent reference model.
+We denote the number of objects by $N$, and index the objects such that $p_i \geq p_{i+1}$ for $1 \leq i < N$, where $p_i$ denotes the probability that a request is for \revthree{object $i$.
 As special cases of object popularity skew, we consider both Zipf with parameter $\alpha = 1$, and Zipf with $\alpha = 0.5$.
-Commonly popularity skew is intermediate between these two cases.
+Commonly popularity skew is intermediate between these two cases.}{object $i$.}